-As a result, as stated in "(iii) Decision-making process leading to the Company's decision to support the Tender Offer and reasons therefor" in "(2) Grounds and reasons for opinions on the Tender Offer" above, the Company determined with respect to the Tender Offer, that the Transactions, including the Tender Offer, would contribute to the enhancement of the corporate value of the Company, that the Tender Offer Price and other terms and conditions of the Transactions, including the Tender Offer, are reasonable from the perspective of the general shareholders of the Company, and that the Tender Offer provides the general shareholders with a reasonable opportunity to sell their Company Shares, and at the board of directors meeting held today, the Company resolved with the unanimous agreement of the Company's directors who were present at the deliberations and resolution (of seven directors in total, five directors excluding Mr. Motonobu Nishimura and Mr. Ken Nishimura), to express an opinion in favor of the Tender Offer and recommend the Company's shareholders to tender their Company Shares therein if the Tender Offer is commenced.
+As a result, as stated in "(C) Determination at the Company's board of directors meeting held on September 10, 2025" in (iii) "Decision-making process leading to the Company's decision to support the Tender Offer and reasons therefor" in "(2) Grounds and reasons for opinions on the Tender Offer" above, the Company determined with respect to the Tender Offer, that the Transactions, including the Tender Offer, would contribute to the enhancement of the corporate value of the Company, that the Tender Offer Price and other terms of the Transactions, including the Tender Offer, are reasonable from the perspective of the general shareholders of the Company, and that the Tender Offer provides the general shareholders with a reasonable opportunity to sell their Company Shares, and at the board of directors meeting held on September 10, 2025, the Company resolved with the unanimous agreement of the Company's directors who were present at the deliberations and resolution (of seven directors in total, five directors excluding Mr. Motonobu Nishimura and Mr. Ken Nishimura), to express an opinion in favor of the Tender Offer and recommend the Company's shareholders to tender their Company Shares therein if the Tender Offer is commenced.
 Of the three statutory auditors of the Company, two statutory auditors (Mr. Mikiharu Mori and Mr. Motohiro Tanaka) attended the abovementioned board of directors meeting, all of whom stated an opinion that he had no objection to adopting the resolution above.
 Mr. Yasuaki Kameda, a statutory auditor, was absent from the abovementioned board of directors meeting due to personal reasons, but prior to the board of directors meeting he stated an opinion that he had no objection to adopting the resolution above.